DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/participants.md

 ## Error handling

-### Authentication errors (401 unauthorized)
+### Authentication errors (401 unauthorised)

-If the request does not include valid authentication credentials, the API will return a 401 Unauthorized response:
+If the request does not include valid authentication credentials, the API will return a 401 Unauthorised response:

 <pre><code>{
   "error": "HTTP Token: Access denied"